pqle/high_level_construal/README.md

 ## How to run the task

 The task is run using [PsychoPy](https://www.psychopy.org/).
-After starting the task, enter the participant identifier (a 3 digit number) and the run number.
-A run number of 0 will start a practice run that displays one block containing 3 actions and attention check questions and one scenario.
+Fill in the participant identifier, the session number and the run number.
+Session 0 is a brief practice run, session 1 and 2 with runs 1, 2, 3 or 4 are in-scanner runs.
+The task will start automatically after that.

 ## Task description